Elk Rapids High School

 Elk Rapids High School is a public high school located in Elk Rapids, Michigan.
 It serves grades 9-12 for the Elk Rapids School District.

 Academics

 In the 2020 U.S. News & World Report survey of high schools, Elk Rapids ranked 844th nationally and 22nd in Michigan.

 Extracurricular activities

 Athletics

-The Elk Rapids Elks compete in the Lake Michigan Conference.
+The Elk Rapids Elks compete in the Northern Shores Conference and Northern Michigan Football League.
 The school colors are orange and black.
 Michigan High School Athletic Association sanctioned sports offered by Elk Rapids are: